eurisko-us/eurisko-us.github.io/_pages/resources.md

 <br><br>For each part you missed, you need to answer the following:
 <font size="3em">
   <ol>
     <li>What was your misconception in your original answer?
 Why is it a misconception?
-What did you learn?</li>
+What did you learn?
+(Note: *don't* just say that you didn't understand something.
+Explain what it was in particular that you didn't understand.)</li>
     <li>What is the actual answer and why is it correct?
 Show all steps in your work.</li>
   </ol>
  </font>